 After landing back home we got straight back to work.
 Despite the setback, our plans did not need YC to succeed.
 We took time to reflect on our progress and started planning ahead to answer questions like; when do we need to raise, what progress do we want to make in the next six months, etc.

 We realised that Y Combinator Demo Day 2019, i.e. the next batch, would give us time to acquire more customers and build a better MVP.
 Also, we still didn't have our regulation which meant that we couldn't onboard customers - this needed to change.

 Between May and November 2018 a lot of things happened; we became authorised by the FCA, I graduated and could focus 100% of my time on rebank, and we got into YC Startup School.

 Startup School taught us how to focus on our customers.
-We got to meet amazing international founders and the YC alum that were our coaches were incredible.
+We got to meet amazing international Y Combinator founders, and the YC alum that were our coaches were incredible.
 I'd strongly recommend doing Startup School to any new founder - we signed up our first pilot customers thanks to it!